pzompa/PP4-Practical-Life-Hacks/README.md

 - As a user, I would like to receive feedback when I create a Hack or edit so I know it was completed successfully

-- As a Site User I can view my Hacks so that I can see and manage all Hacks I have created in the one location.

 - As a Site User I can view my Favorited Hacks so I can find them easily in the one location.